 a.
 New Variable Energy Resources undergoing testing before commercial operation are exempt from the Intentional Deviation Penalty Charge during testing for up to 90 days.

-b.
-Customers participating in the Customer Supplied Generation Imbalance (“CSGI”) Pilot Program are not subject to the Intentional Deviation Penalty Charge.

 RATE

 For each Intentional Deviation event, the Intentional Deviation Penalty Charge rate shall be $100 per megawatthour (MWh).